This post may contain affiliate links. Please read our disclosure policy.

 If brussels sprouts aren’t your thing I’d (a) suggest giving them a try because they’re amazing and (b) recommend using fresh green beans (halved) or broccoli if you’re adamant about avoiding those sprouts.
 The green beans can be added to the skillet with the sweet potato and carrots.
 They’ll need that extra time to get tender with some charing.
 If using broccoli add it at the end, cover, and steam for just a few minutes.

-Oh there are so many ways to serve up this easy meal.
+Oh there are so many ways to serve up this delicious recipe.
 You can clearly enjoy it as is and it’s just perfect.
 Flavorful.
 Healthy.
 Satiating thanks to those potatoes.

-But perhaps you want to add something to stretch this dish a bit further?
+But perhaps you want to add something to stretch this easy meal a bit further?
 I know I always like extra green on our plates!

 Other veggies that work beautifully beside this skillet meal are Easy Roasted Broccoli, Spicy Roasted BroccoliGarlic Green BeansSimple Sautéed Cabbage, or Roasted Green Beans with Almonds.